Clinical Site Policies

 Supervisors of the PA Medicine Students in the Clinical Setting

-Level of Supervision/Responsibilities
+Level of Supervision/Responsiblities

 Clinical supervision is designed to foster progressive responsibility as a student progresses through the curriculum, with the supervising medical provider allowing the PA medicine student the opportunity to demonstrate progressive involvement in patient care when indicated.
 MSUCOM PA Medicine students will be expected to follow clinical policies of the facility regarding medical records and clinical care.
 PA Medicine student participation in patient history/physical exam, critical data analysis, management, and procedures will include factors, but not limited to: